Skip to content

 Asgardeo offers the following token binding types.

-Binding type Description
+Binding Type Description

 none Does not establish any specific binding between the token and the client device.
 Suitable for scenarios where token binding is not required or implemented separately.
 This is the default token binding type of any application.

-cookie Binds the token to a cookie named atbv with Secure and httpOnly parameters.
+cookie Binds the token to the cookie named atbv with Secure and httpOnly parameters.
 Supported with the authorization_code grant type.
 Validate Token Binding can be enabled to mandate client sends both the token and the cookie for successful authorization.

 sso-session Binds the token to the browser session.
 During each login, a token is generated coupled to the browser session and revoked on user logout.
 Supported with the authorization_code grant type.